FrancisBanville/ms_interpreting_probabilities/README.md

 ## Local webs: communities interacting in space and time

-Local webs of probabilistic interactions describe how likely taxa are to interact at a given location and time period (i.e., interactions are contingent upon the environmental and biological conditions of the community).
+Local webs of probabilistic interactions describe how likely taxa are to interact at a given location and time period.
+Local interactions are contingent upon the environmental and biological conditions of the community.
 In local webs, edges commonly represent our degree of belief that two taxa interact in nature, but can also represent the probability of *observing* this interaction (@Catchen2023Missinga).
 For example, @Gravel2019BriElt analyzed local European